wyn430/DSSMH.github.io/index.md

 * DS2-MH Workshop at [SDM](https://sdm23wsmh.github.io/)

 ## Web Chair of this workshop
-[Liangliang Zhang](https://dami-lab.github.io/people/), Computer Science (Fall 2024), Rensselaer Polytechnic Institute, zhang_liangliang@csu.edu.cn
+[Liangliang Zhang](https://dami-lab.github.io/people/), PhD student, Rensselaer Polytechnic Institute.

 ## Venue
 This workshop will be held in conjunction with SIAM International Conference on Data Mining (SDM24) on April 18 - 20, 2024, Houston, TX, USA.
 The detailed schedule of this workshop will be released soon.
 More information about the conference and workshop can be found [here](https://www.siam.org/conferences/cm/conference/sdm24).